 |200 mg orally, 3 times per day for 3 days||Rifamycin (or component) allergy; pregnancy; |

-adults aged 65 years and older (studies on safety in this age group have not been done)
+adults 65 years and older (studies on safety in this age group have not been done)

 In general, patients should not carry these medicines for self-treatment.
-See a health care provider because a proper diagnosis for protozoal infection is necessary and these medicines are administered under supervision.
+See a health care provider because a proper diagnosis for parasitic infection is necessary, and these medicines are administered under supervision.
 Travelers going to extremely remote locations or on long trips may be given tinidazole to carry on a case-by-case basis.